Ackee-Blockchain/trident/documentation/docs/trident-advanced/trident-transactions/transaction-hooks/typed-accounts.md

 If you need to work with `data accounts` in the `Transaction hooks`, you will first need to deserialize the accounts.
 For deserialization into known structs, Trident generates `types.rs`, where each struct derives `BorshDeserialize` and `BorshSerialize`.

+!!! warning "Serialization/Deserialization"

+    - If you use custom Serialization/Deserialization, you will need to add it also to the `types.rs` file.

 ## Example

 The following example demonstrates: